 BLU - The cart acts as a medic, giving me an advantage as we push up.

 Random - Both teams can use my services.
-If one team starts doing poorly I may swap to them.
+If one team starts doing poorly, I may swap with them.

-RED - The bottlenecks almost always give me tons of points, and RED always wins the first round we me on their team.
+RED - The bottlenecks almost always give me tons of points, and RED always wins the first round with me on their team.

 The front, waiting for the medic to uber me.